zwAstroChem/GNN4IRSpecPAH/README.md

 3. EXECUTION INSTRUCTIONS
 -------------------------
 Environment Setup:
-Ensure required Python packages are installed (PyTorch, RDKit, DeepChem, etc.)
+Ensure required Python packages are installed (PyTorch, RDKit, DeepChem, etc.).
-Place all code and data files in the same directory
+Place all code and data files in the same directory.

 Execution Steps:
-Run any model file (e.g., PAH_JSD_AFP.py) for training or prediction Prediction results will be automatically saved to the "Fold_Predictions" directory The "Best_model" file in this directory contains the trained AFP model using JSD loss When running PAH_JSD_TEST_AFP.py, this best model will be used for predictions
+Run any model file (e.g., PAH_JSD_AFP.py) for training or prediction.
+Prediction results will be automatically saved to the "Fold_Predictions" directory.
+The "Best_model" file in this directory contains the trained AFP model using JSD loss.
+When running PAH_JSD_TEST_AFP.py, this best model will be used for predictions.

 -------------------------
 4. LIMITATIONS
 -------------------------
-The current model only supports neutral PAH molecules and does not support charged molecules or isotopologues Prediction uncertainty may increase for molecules that differ significantly from the training dataset The model performs best for PAHs containing 20-40 carbon atoms; prediction accuracy decreases for larger molecules
+The current model only supports neutral PAH molecules and does not support charged molecules or isotopologues.
+Prediction uncertainty may increase for molecules that differ significantly from the training dataset.
+The model performs best for PAHs containing 20-40 carbon atoms; prediction accuracy decreases for larger molecules.

 ---------------------------
 5. Conda env. configuration